marco-yue/theme-academic-cv/content/authors/admin/_index.md

     company_logo: ''
     date_start: ''
     summary: |-
-      - Australasian Transport Research Forum (ATRF) Conference
+      - Australasian Transport Research Forum (ATRF) Conference, 2024
-      - International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS)
+      - International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS), 2023, 2024
-      - Symposium of the European Association for Research in Transportation (hEART)
+      - Symposium of the European Association for Research in Transportation (hEART), 2022, 2023

 ---